antononcube/Raku-DSL-Bulgarian/README-work.md

 This Raku package facilitates the specification of computational workflows using natural language commands in Bulgarian.

-Using the Domain Specific Languages (DSLs) executable code is generated for different programming languages: Julia, Python, R, Raku, Wolfram Language.
+Using the Domain Specific Languages (DSLs), executable code is generated for different programming languages: Julia, Python, R, Raku, and Wolfram Language.

-Translation to other natural languages is also done: English, Korean, Russian, Spanish.
+Translation to other natural languages is also done: English, Korean, Russian, and Spanish.

 ------

 ## Data query (wrangling) workflows

-Translate Bulgarian data wrangling specifications to different natural- and programming languages:
+Translate Bulgarian data wrangling specifications to different natural and programming languages:

 ```perl6
 use DSL::English::DataQueryWorkflows;